So You Want to Improve Website Performance? - SiteDistrict

 This however, is the easily the most widespread mistake that people make when it comes to website performance.

 You should never use a synthetic testing tool as a scoreboard.
 They are diagnostic tools.
-More details on that below.

 Google Search Console